US outlook improving as vaccinations rise and deaths fall | WTOP

 Minnesota health officials on Monday reported no new deaths from COVID-19 for the first time in nearly a year.
 And in New Orleans, the Touro Infirmary hospital was not treating a single case for the first time since March 2020.

-Nationwide, new cases and the number of people hospitalized with COVID-19 have plummeted over the past two months, though Walensky expressed concern that the two trends seemed to stall in the past couple of weeks.
+Nationwide, new cases and the number of people hospitalized with COVID-19 have plummeted over the past two months, though U.S. health officials expressed concern that the two trends seemed to stall in the past couple of weeks.
 New cases are running at more than 53,000 a day on average, down from a peak of a quarter-million in early January.

+Fauci said new cases remain stubbornly high and uncomfortably close to levels seen during the COVID-19 wave of last summer.

+On the plus side, Fauci underscored recent studies that show negligible rates of coronavirus infection among fully vaccinated people.
+Also, the number of people 65 and older going to the emergency room with COVID-19 has dropped significantly.

 Biden has pushed for states to make all adults eligible to be vaccinated by May 1.
 A least a half-dozen states, including Texas, Arizona and Georgia, are opening up vaccinations to everyone over 16.
 At least 20 other states have pledged to do so in the next few weeks.